 Ksamil beaches overview

-The summary below describes the beaches in June, July, August and early September, out of season a lot of the bars and beaches close down.
+The summary below describes the beaches in central Ksamil in June, July, August and September.
+Out of season (mid-October to March/April), most of the bars and beaches close down.

-❤️ The most popular areas including Poda Bay, Ksamil Beach 7 and Bora Bora Beach.
+❤️ The most popular area, including Poda Bay, Ksamil Beach 7 and Bora Bora Beach.

 🧡 The orange areas are a mix of sand and pebbles on smaller beaches that are often calmer than the main bays.
-The northernmost area overlooks the main road so it is not ideal, but it is much less busy than the center of town.
+The northernmost area overlooks the main road, so it is not ideal, but it is much less busy than the center of town.
+This is also where you’ll find one small, public beach.

-💛 The yellow area is beach bars set on rocks where you have some sand or deck under the sunbeds and you have to swim from a ladder.
+💛 The yellow area is beach bars set on rocks, where you have some sand or a deck under the sunbeds and you have to swim from a ladder.
 This is the calmest part of Ksamil.

-💚 My personal favorite area with white-sand beaches and beautiful calm, turquoise water.
-It does get busy here as well, but it doesn’t feel as crammed and it takes longer for the sunbeds to fill up.
+💚 My personal favorite area with white-sand beaches and beautiful, calm, turquoise water.
+It does get busy here as well, but it doesn’t feel as crazy and it takes longer for the sunbeds to fill up.
+Half of Paradise Beach has been made public.

 Best Ksamil beaches